 In this verse, Paul is talking about the Lord’s Day, which we will discuss in Chapter 31.
 In that Day, we will see that the Spirit of Christ appears as both the “Ancient of Days” and “the Son of Man” for He is the image of the invisible God.

 We have to challenge the application of “the Sharper rule” in Titus 2:13.
-The Greek text reads “the glory of the great God and our Savior Christ” (τῆς δόξης τοῦ μεγάλου Θεοῦ καὶ Σωτῆρος ἡμῶν Χριστοῦ Ἰησοῦ).
+The Greek text reads “the glory of the great God and Savior Christ” (τῆς δόξης τοῦ μεγάλου Θεοῦ καὶ Σωτῆρος ἡμῶν Χριστοῦ Ἰησοῦ).
+There is no difference between this statement and “the glory of God and Christ.”
 The subject in this phrase is the “glory.”
 This is the shared “glory” of Christ and God, that is described in John 17:4, “the glory which I had with You before the world was.”
 Titus 2:13 is describing the glory shared by two persons.
 Paul is not saying these two persons are the same.

 Again these were Peter’s words: “as many as the Lord our ELOHIM shall call.”